Overall rating: ⭐⭐⭐⭐⭐ 5/5 (2 ratings)

-Download The Golden Thread: Tracing Arrowtown’s Past and start your walk whenever you’re ready.
+📥 Download The Golden Thread: Tracing Arrowtown’s Past on VoiceMap

 As you explore historic streets, riverside paths, and preserved heritage areas, you’ll uncover the stories that still shape the town today.
-For more adventures nearby, explore our Queenstown Walking Tour to discover lakeside landscapes, local heritage, and hidden stories.
+For more adventures nearby, combine your Arrowtown walk with:

-Arrowtown’s idyllic setting beside the Arrow River hides a far more complex story of hardship, resilience, and transformation.
-On this walking tour, you’ll uncover how a quiet pastoral valley became one of the richest goldfields in the world, how a diverse community took root here, and how the town’s preserved streets, hidden lanes, and riverside trails still hold the echoes of its dramatic past.
+Arrowtown sits beside the Arrow River, but its picturesque appearance belies a complex story of hardship, resilience, and transformation.
+On this 90-minute walking tour, you’ll uncover how a quiet pastoral valley became one of the richest goldfields in the world, how a diverse community settled here, and how the town’s preserved streets, hidden lanes, and riverside trails still echo its dramatic past.

-The tour begins at the striking X Marks the Spot sculpture, a symbolic gateway into Arrowtown’s layered history.
+The tour begins at the X Marks the Spot sculpture, a symbolic gateway into Arrowtown’s layered history.
 From here, you’ll trace the early township layout, wander streets lined with 19th-century cottages, and stand where the first gold discoveries reshaped the region almost overnight.
-You’ll learn how mining transformed the landscape, why Arrowtown developed differently from other Otago settlements, and how the natural environment both supported and challenged the people who lived and worked here.
+Learn how mining transformed the landscape, why Arrowtown developed differently from other Otago settlements, and how the natural environment challenged its residents.

-As the tour continues, you’ll walk along the riverbank path toward the deeply moving Arrowtown Chinese Settlement — a collection of restored and original miners’ huts that tells the story of Chinese prospectors who journeyed across the world seeking opportunity, often facing prejudice and isolation.
-You’ll discover the life of Ah Lum, the settlement’s best-known storekeeper; hear stories of floods, fires, and survival; and see how daily life unfolded in these small, stoic dwellings.
+Continue along the riverbank path to the Arrowtown Chinese Settlement, a collection of restored and original miners’ huts that tells the story of Chinese prospectors who journeyed across the world seeking opportunity, often facing prejudice and isolation.
+Hear about Ah Lum, the settlement’s storekeeper, and learn how daily life unfolded in these small, stoic dwellings.

-The walk concludes in the heart of Buckingham Street, where boutique shops and heritage buildings now stand on the foundations of the town’s gold-rush heyday.
+The tour concludes in the heart of Buckingham Street, where boutique shops and heritage buildings now stand on the foundations of the town’s gold-rush heyday.

 Visit the X Marks the Spot sculpture and learn how it symbolically anchors Arrowtown’s history